Meyer says he followed protocol for 2015 abuse allegations

 Zach Smith was fired last week by Meyer, a few days after his wife obtained a protective order against him.

 He said Gene Smith was alerted by police about the 2015 allegations.
-Zach Smith said after speaking to Gene Smith about them and he spoke to Meyer.
-He said Meyer told him then he would fire Smith if the head coach found out Smith hit his wife.
+Zach Smith said that after speaking to Gene Smith about them, he spoke to Meyer.
+He said Meyer told him then that he would fire Smith if the head coach found out Smith hit his wife.

 “I don’t know what else Urban Meyer could have done,” Zach Smith told ESPN.